Mental Health Lived Experience Work Development and Promotion

 The development and promotion of the mental health peer workforce has been recommended as part of our 2012 and 2013 National Report Cards and the 2014 Contributing Lives, Thriving Communities report.

-Under the Fifth National Mental Health and Suicide Prevention Plan (Fifth Plan), the Commission is leading the development of Peer Workforce Development Guidelines by 2021.
+Under the Fifth National Mental Health and Suicide Prevention Plan (Fifth Plan), the Commission is leading the development of Lived Experience (Peer) Workforce Development Guidelines by 2021.

 This project will help support the peer workforce through providing formalised guidance for governments, employers and the peer workforce about support structures required to sustain and grow the workforce.
 Although local and regional peer workforce frameworks exist, the development of national guidelines will ensure consistency across Australia.
 National guidelines will also be a step towards professionalisation of the peer workforce.

-More information on the Guidelines Project is available on the Peer Workforce Development Guidelines page.
+More information on the Guidelines Project is available on the Lived Experience (Peer) Workforce Development Guidelines page.

 To register your interest in the project and stay up to date, please fill out the form by clicking on the 'Register your interest' link below.